 ‘Buy this house… and mortgage your life!’

-Director Armand Weston had previously directed adult roughie films such as The Defiance of Good, The Taking of Christina and Take Off (a take on Oscar Wilde’s The Picture of Dorian Gray).
+Directed and produced by Armand Weston from a screenplay co-written with Daria Price (Dawn of the Mummy storyline).
+Weston previously directed ‘roughie’ films such as The Defiance of Good, The Taking of Christina and Take Off (loosely based on Oscar Wilde’s The Picture of Dorian Gray).
+His last directorial credit was another sleazy movie, Blue Voodoo in 1984.

 Writer Lauren Cochran (Robin Groves) suffers from agoraphobia and, in a bid to overcome her ailment, she rents a stately mansion in the country from Colonel Lebrun (John Carradine).
-It transpires that the old place used to be a brothel where some prostitutes were murdered after World War II and Cochran has a mysterious connection to the place.
+It transpires that the old place used to be a place of ill-repute where some ladies of the night were murdered after World War II and Cochran has a mysterious connection to the place.

 The Nesting is one of those odd films that, whilst not particularly good in a conventional sense, tends to stay in the mind.
-It does of course boast great original artwork (by director Weston himself) that graced the UK pre-cert Vipco release and probably suckered in this particular viewer as an eleven year-old keen to watch every horror release going.
+It does, of course, boast great original artwork (by director Armand Weston himself) that graced the UK pre-cert Vipco release and probably suckered in this particular viewer as an eleven-year-old keen to watch every horror release going.

-It also has a sleazy, atmospheric charm, especially during the opening brothel based scenes and a great scythe to face moment which had this young viewer bemused as how it had escaped a place on the Director of Public Prosecutioner’s banned list.
+The movie has a sleazy, atmospheric charm, especially during the opening brothel-based scenes and a great scythe-to-the-face moment which had this young viewer bemused as to how it had escaped a place on the British Director of Public Prosecution’s banned list.
 Of course, watching it now it all seems pretty tame…

 Cast and characters: